 are included, according to a new report that was released recently by the thought leadership

-group at Royal Bank of Canada (RBC).
+group at the Royal Bank of Canada (RBC).
 The most severe shortages will be among trades critical to the coming infrastructure boom, including industrial mechanics, welders and boilermakers.

 Over 700,000 skilled tradespeople are expected to retire by 2028.
 Meanwhile, an outdated